htt210/CatastrophicGANCode/README.md

-# Catastrophic Forgetting and Mode Collapse in GANs
+# On Catastrophic Forgetting and Mode Collapse in GANs

-Code for our paper "Catastrophic Forgetting and Mode Collapse in GANs".
+Code for our paper [On Catastrophic Forgetting and Mode Collapse in GANs](https://arxiv.org/abs/1807.04015).
 If you find this code useful, please cite our paper:
 ```text
 @article{DBLP:journals/corr/abs-1807-04015,
   author    = {Hoang Thanh{-}Tung and